By Maureen Carland, Administrator at Maine Veterans' Homes -Scarborough

 5. What Do You Need to Pack?

-Maine Veterans’ Homes is an independent nonprofit organization that provides respite care at its’ six locations throughout Maine, each welcoming our honored veterans.
-For more information, contact Maine Veterans’ Homes or give us a call at 800-278-9494.
+Maine Veterans’ Homes is an independent nonprofit organization that provides respite care at six locations throughout Maine, each welcoming our honored veterans.
+Learn more about respite care at a location near you.